JoRanjit/Credit_Risk_Analysis/README.md

   * last_pymnt_amnt
   * total_rec_int

-But eventhough the model had good accuracy scores and recall rates compared to others, we still -
+But even though the model had good accuracy scores and recall rates compared to others, we still -
-## :no_entry:  DO NOT recommend any of these models as the precision scores to predict a high risk is still very very low at 0.09.
+### :no_entry:  DO NOT recommend any of these models as the precision and f1 scores to predict a high risk is still very very low.